leji-a/PS3-Redump-downloader/README.md

 ---

-**Note**: This is a Rust implementation specifically designed for PS3 games with automatic key management and decryption support.
+Note: This is a Rust port of the original Python [PS3 Redump downloader](https://github.com/juanpomares/PS3-Redump-downloader).